eightyfive/fetch-run/README.md

 ### `logger`

-[`logger`](./src/use/logger.ts) writes request and response information to the console.
-JSON request and response bodies are included when available.
+[`logger`](./src/use/logger.ts) writes request and response information to the console, including JSON bodies when available.
 It is intended for development use.

 ```ts
 import { logger } from 'fetch-run/use';